nataliechang666/Quantitative_data_approved_energy/README.md

 # Prediction Model
 The linear regression gets around 0.3 R squared accuracy.
 It is low and we can say it is because there are not linear between features and label.
 Next, we uses lightGBM Regressor and after parameter tuning, we get around 0.74 R squared accuracy.

+The feature important shows "HourlyAltimeterSetting" is the most important column in lightGBM model.

 # Conclusion 2020 vs 2021